gamati01/BGK2D_GPU/README.md

 in UTIL directory: some utilities like scripts or input file in TEST directory: three test case
         * lid-driven cavity
-        * taylor-green vortex
+        * Taylor-green vortex
-        * flow around a obstacle (cylindera: von karman streets)
+        * flow around an obstacle (cylinder: von Karman streets)

 3) How to compile